b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 $\frac{groupMeanSq}{residMeanSq}$) got the
 [F-Distribution](https://en.wikipedia.org/wiki/F-distribution) (a probability
-distribution), hence we can calculate the probability of obtaining such a value (or greater) by chance and get our p-value (similarily as we did in
+distribution), hence we can calculate the probability of obtaining such a value (or greater) by chance and get our p-value (similarly as we did in
 @sec:statistics_intro_distributions_package or in
 @sec:compare_contin_data_one_samp_ttest).
 Based on that we can deduce whether samples come from the same population (p > 0.05) or from different populations